Lummelunda/ai/README.md

 The goal is not automation.

-It is predictable collaboration.
+It is **predictable collaboration**.

+The framework does not promise correctness, safety, or elimination of risk.
+It does not assume that better structure or better models remove uncertainty.
+Instead, it aims to make uncertainty visible, delegation deliberate, and responsibility explicit.

-When responsibilities are explicit and information is structured intentionally, AI becomes a cognitive multiplier rather than a source of hidden risk.
+When roles are clear and context is shaped intentionally, AI becomes a cognitive multiplier rather than a source of hidden drift.